 We're at a definite pivot point where the ties that bind are unknotted, and common decency and community values are replaced by a hollow mindlessness.
 Ignorance, and the fear and rage it produces, have been unleashed on every living species (there are 50% fewer of them than there were in the 70s).
 Somehow, we slog through, unconscious of the garbage (literal and otherwise) we spew, and the very clear consequences that are being visited upon us every waking minute.

 For a decade or more, I've been thinking that the explosion in digital technology is far more profound than creating new ways to work and entertain ourselves.
-I've often thought it is was a biological adaptation to climate change--a deep response to an increasingly hostile biological environment that would demand that we would need to be less physical, less consumptive and differently connected than ever before.
+I've often thought it is was a biological adaptation to climate change--a deep response to an increasingly hostile biological environment that would demand that we would need to be less physical, less consumptive and connected differently than ever before.
 Just as birds know when and where to fly to avoid a harsh winter, we somehow know that in order for us to survive the increasingly toxic environment we're creating for ourselves we need to morph into something different.

 Setting singularity aside, we seem to be on our way.
 The Internet took about 10 years to reach global critical mass.
 By comparison, simpler improvements in technology like color television took 35 years to reach 70% US adoption and CD's took about 30 years to replace vinyl.
 Think about it.
 The internet was and still can be a complicated, expensive and unsatisfactory experience.
 In its initial days, you needed a PC, dedicated modem phone line, an ISP subscription, all for a balky pseudo-static TV-lite experience that continually crashed.
 No way this would have survived as a pure commercial gadget or new entertainment technology unless something deeper was operating.
 As crappy an experience as CompuServe and AOL were, they and others like them, stormed the globe like wildfire.
 Why?